TheUnperfectArchive/online/dairy/eduxschool.md

 Where kids can learn from trees and stars as much as from books.
 Where your grandmother's stories are as valuable as a textbook.

 You know what I really want to see?
-Schools that feel like gardens — where every kid can grow in their own way and at their own pace.
+Schools that feel like gardens: where every kid can grow in their own way and at their own pace.
 Where we don’t just learn about life, but actually live and experience it.

 Maybe someday, we'll have places where: